jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

-- For all the optional arguments of exported functions, allow to set them using a global variable in addition to the positional argument.
+- For all the optional arguments of exported functions, allow to set them using a global variable `_OPTION_*` in addition to the positional argument.
+Add this in the documentation about functions.
-- Finish prompt and interactive functions.
+- Finish prompt and interactive functions: prompt user for multiline text.
+Prompt user for multi select.
 - allow an array for options `--file 1 --file 2` -> `files=(1 2)` `--file <files*>`
 - make `source` able to source multiple libraries that are called the same.
 - add-test